oVirt/ovirt-site/source/api/using-rest-api-in-web-ui.html.md

 ### Overview

-oVirt web applications (i.e. WebAdmin and UserPortal) currently rely on GWT RPC mechanism to invoke operations and communicate with Engine backend.
+oVirt web applications (i.e. WebAdmin and UserPortal) currently rely on GWT RPC mechanism to communicate with Engine backend.
 The exact RPC implementation in use, Direct-Eval RPC aka deRPC, [isn't officially supported anymore](http://www.gwtproject.org/doc/latest/DevGuideServerCommunication.html#DevGuideDeRPC); in fact, it never left "experimental" stage and is currently discouraged by GWT team.

 Up to now, oVirt web UI used deRPC because it seemed to be the only GWT RPC implementation to fully support the kind of (Java) objects transferred between client and server.
 We've encountered [problems](http://gerrit.ovirt.org/#/c/19122/) when trying to use [standard GWT RPC implementation](http://www.gwtproject.org/doc/latest/DevGuideServerCommunication.html#DevGuideCreatingServices), some of them occuring at runtime and others occuring during GWT compilation phase.

-More generally, oVirt web UI used GWT RPC mechanism because it allowed sharing same (Java) business entities and related objects between client and server.
+More generally, oVirt web UI uses GWT RPC mechanism because it allows sharing (Java) business entities and related objects between client and server.
 While seemingly convenient and easy at first, it led us into situation where client and server are coupled together by means of shared objects.
 GWT client code and its RPC implementation aim for JavaScript runtime environment (i.e. web browser) and therefore impose various restrictions to such shared objects, which in turn hinders the flexibility of Engine backend.

 In addition to client/server coupling, the concept of using backend business entities in client code carries additional limitations, such as: